Use the Mac OS dictionary vs. add on dictionary for spelling in Firefox

 Please update to Firefox 16, which is the last version that will work with your computer, but it is still more modern than the version you are running.

-Then Reset Firefox Reset Firefox – easily fix most problems
+Then Reset Firefox Refresh Firefox - reset add-ons and settings

 Thanks for the suggestions.
 I installed firefox 16.0.2 and see additional features but still can't use the Mac dictionary or spell checker.
 I'm going to install the latest OS on this computer then I'll be able to install the latest version of firefox.
 The newest OS I can use on my other computer is 10.4.8 as it's a PowerBook and doesn't have an Intel CPU.
 Maybe I just can't do these commands.